mlabuda2/nf-tower-docs/docs/faqs.md

 Yes, your data stays strictly within **your** infrastructure itself.
 When you launch a workflow through Tower, you need to connect your infrastructure (HPC/VMs/K8s) by creating the appropriate credentials and compute environment in a workspace.

 Tower then uses this configuration to trigger a Nextflow workflow within your infrastructure similar to what is done via the Nextflow CLI, therefore Tower does not manipulate any data itself and no data is transferred to the infrastructure where Tower is running.

+**<p data-question>Q: Is there a maximum number of open browser tabs that Tower can run in parallel?</p>**

+Yes, five tabs can be opened at the same time.
+The succeeding tab/s will be stuck in loading.

+This is a known limitation of the SSE technology that Tower uses for live events.
+Please refer to [this page](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) for more info.

 ### Monitoring